pjawinski/emotion/README.md

 [setwd.sh](setwd.sh) - a script to automatically set the working directory in all analysis scripts<br>

 ## How to use this repository
-In order to reproduce our statistical analyses, you should first navigate to the folder where you want the data be stored and the analyses run and clone this repository via the the following commands (to be entered e.g. in the RStudio console):
+In order to reproduce our statistical analyses, you should first create and navigate to the folder where you want the data be stored and the analyses run and clone this repository via the following commands (to be entered in command line):
 ```
+cd '/Users/MyProjectFolder'
 git clone https://github.com/pjawinski/emotion.git
 cd emotion
 ```